Nestorchik/wget/README.md

 # Wget 1.21.4 Windows - for portable install
-Use ZIP-file from Releases or "git clone"
+Use URL to ZIP-file from Releases